Tyrn/wei/the-insider-en.typ

      In two days at five in the morning,  a phone call woke Bemish up at the villa.
-It was Shavash's personal secretary and Bemish's heart skipped a beat because a phone call so early could be only about Inis - she and Ashinik had disappeared out of  the hotel room without  a trace like a rotting  mushroom would disappear in the earth in the fall.
+It was Shavash's personal secretary and Bemish's heart skipped a beat because a phone call so early could be only about Inis---she and Ashinik had disappeared out of  the hotel room without  a trace like a rotting  mushroom would disappear in the earth in the fall.